 Option 3: Foreign Subsidiary vs Affiliate

 Many of the legal laws and regulations that apply to foreign subsidiaries will rely on what percentage of that company is owned by the parent company.
 As mentioned above, a parent-subsidiary structure is when the parent company owns 50%-99% of its share capital.
-If 100% of the share capital of the company is owned by the parent company, than this is a wholly-owned subsidiary.
-However, if less than 50% of the share capital of the company is owned by the parent company, this is an affiliate (also known as partly owned subsidiary) and in such case, the parent company is a minority shareholder.
+If 100% of the share capital of the company is owned by the parent company, this is a wholly-owned subsidiary.
+However, if less than 50% of the share capital of the company is owned by the parent company, this is an affiliate (also known as partly owned subsidiary) and in such cases, the parent company is a minority shareholder.